Updated: Mar 24

 Hernández de Cos says this virtual conference lived up to high expectations of providing a forum for central bankers and supervisors to discuss current challenges and the future of banking supervision in a fast-moving world.
 He says a critical element to see through the changes is the implementation of all aspects of the Basel Framework by our members.

 The International Conference of Banking Supervisors has been held every second year since 1979 and its wide membership of senior supervisors and policymakers, presents a unique opportunity for discussion on issues that are timely and relevant to bank supervisors in advanced and emerging market economies.
 It promotes the discussion of key supervisory issues and fosters the continuing cooperation in the oversight of international banking.
-“I am very proud that Office of the Superintendent of Financial Institutions (OSFI) co-hosted this event on behalf of Canada.
+“I am very proud that the OSFI co-hosted this event on behalf of Canada.
 Now more than ever, it is important that banking supervisors can come together and share their experiences and perspectives.
 Reimagining this year's conference as a model for the conference of the future ensured that we were able to do so,” says Jeremy Rudin, superintendent at the OSFI.